 Gary has practised UK-inbound immigration, nationality and refugee law for more than 25 years.
 His first taste of work in his field was at the Home Office, where his role included policy work on the return of Hong Kong to Chinese control in 1997.

-He founded Latitude Law in 2007, with the aim of bringing levels of professionalism and expertise associated with city practice to the English regions.
-The firm has grown steadily since then and currently has a 12-strong legal team undertaking a full range of immigration work.
+He founded Latitude Law in 2007, with the aim of bringing levels of professionalism and expertise associated with City practice to the English regions.
+The firm has grown steadily since then and currently has an 11-strong legal team undertaking a full range of immigration work.
 It has recognised expertise in guiding businesses and educational institutions including several northern universities through sponsor licensing and related regulatory processes.

 It is also noted for its work with high-net-worth individuals, with particular focus on the sole representative of overseas business, innovator and start-up visa categories.

 Gary and his team have also developed strong links with exceptionally talented individuals in a burgeoning regional tech sector.
 Latitude also continues to take on complex asylum work.
-The firm has satellite offices in Liverpool and London, and continues to grow.
+The firm has satellite offices in Liverpool and London, and in 2020 opened a Belgian subsidiary based in Brussels.
+Gary is registered as a foreign lawyer with the Brussels Bar.

-Gary has been a high-profile commentator on the UK’s Brexit negotiations, speaking at business events and writing numerous articles for publication, and authored the immigration chapter of Doing Business After Brexit (Bloomsbury, 2017).
+Gary has been a high-profile commentator on the UK’s Brexit negotiations, speaking at business events and writing numerous articles for publication.
 He is an AILA international associate and has contributed to panels at the organisation’s global and European conferences in recent years.
 He is chair of trustees of electronic immigration network, a charity providing information services in the sector, and a patron of Middle Eastern human rights charity Salam DHR.